-- Identify 2.0 credits of CTE courses aligned to a Career Pathway leading to a specific career or related careers with courses approved by OSPI for the district to offer. - One of the CTE courses in the sequence must include dual credit (e.g., CTE Dual Credit articulation, Advanced Placement, or other agreement with a post-secondary institution) or include or lead to an Industry Recognized Credential - The sequence must be technically intensive and rigorous, leading to workforce entry, registered apprenticeship, or related postsecondary education.
-Core Plus programs also meet these requirements. - o If the CTE courses in the sequence are within the same CTE Program Area (Agriculture, Business & Marketing, Family & Consumer Sciences, Health Sciences, Skilled & Technical Sciences, or STEM), the CTE Sequence Graduation Pathway can be approved in accordance with the district's policy for approval. - o If the CTE courses in the sequence are in two different CTE Program Areas, the district will first need to achieve local approval of the pathway (local school board or designee or local CTE advisory committee) and then apply to OSPI for approval of the CTE Sequence Graduation Pathway through the Graduation Alternatives application in the Education Data System. - Career Choices (limited to 1.0 credit), Applied Math, or Careers in Education are courses that may align with any of the CTE Programs.
+- Identify 2.0 credits of CTE courses within a particular career program area leading to a specific career or cross-cutting career clusters with application approval by OSPI for local offer. - Within the CTE course sequence, it is imperative that one course incorporates college credit (through CTE Dual Credit articulation, Advanced Placement, or taking an approved vocational course in a Workforce or Professional/Technical program through Running Start) and/or provides a pathway to attain an Industry Recognized Credential, either in the high school or Skill Center course, or through further postsecondary education or training. - The sequence must be technically intensive and rigorous, leading to workforce entry, registered apprenticeship, or related postsecondary education.
+Core Plus programs that result in a Core Plus Credential also meet these requirements. - If the CTE courses in the sequence are within the same CTE Program Area (Agriculture, Business & Marketing, Family & Consumer Sciences, Health Sciences, Skilled & Technical Sciences, or STEM), the CTE Sequence Graduation Pathway can be approved in accordance with the district's policy for approval. - If the CTE courses in the sequence are in two different CTE Program Areas, the district will first need to achieve local approval of the pathway (local school board or designee or local CTE advisory committee) and then apply to OSPI for approval of the CTE Sequence Graduation Pathway through the Graduation Alternatives application in the Education Data System. - Career Choices (limited to 1.0 credit), Applied Math, or Careers in Education are courses that may align with any of the CTE Programs.
 When these courses are used as the additional CTE Program Area within the CTE course sequence, additional approval from OSPI is not required.